Creative Code Intensive

 Over the course of the program, students learn the technical skills and gain the creative inspiration to design, prototype and install an interactive artwork in a final public showcase attended by the creative community, industry, and museum professionals.
 Students explore a wide range of skills, techniques, and open tools over the course of 3 months.
 Instructors from different disciplines guide studio projects, group critiques, and theoretical discussions, setting students up for success throughout their major coursework.

-Now accepting rolling applications for both the In-person 2022 Fall Session and Online 2023 Spring Sessions.
+Now accepting rolling applications for the Online 2023 Spring Session.

-Deadline to apply for the In-person Fall Session is September 19th, 2022.
+Deadline to apply for the online Spring Session is March 30, 2023.

 • Extend your art practice into the digital realm